sofoniasgd/NLP-language-classification/readme.txt

                Somali
                Wolayta

-This project is done on Anaconda distribution and hence an anaconda installation is a requirement to run this project
+This project is done on Anaconda distribution and hence an anaconda installation is a requirement.
 * The "Language identifier DT RF GB" notebook file (Language identifier DT RF GB.ipynb) describes the use of three models:
     1) a Decision Tree,
     2) Random Forest, and